-In July 1937 Wodehouse wrote to Leonora and told her: "I must say it is altogether different working at RKO on a picture based on my own novel from being on salary at MGM . . . !". .
+In July 1937 Wodehouse wrote to Leonora and told her: "I must say it is altogether different working at RKO on a picture based on my own novel from being on salary at MGM ...!" ...
 "I like my boss, Pandro Berman, very much.
-He is the first really intelligent man I have come across here -" . . .
+He is the first really intelligent man I have come across here -" ...
 "Everything is made very pleasant for me, and I like the man I am working with - a chap called Pagano.
 The way we work is, we map out a sequence together, then I go home and write the dialogue, merely indicating business, and he takes what I have done and puts it into screen shape.
 Thus relieving me of all that 'truck shot' 'wipe dissolve' stuff."
 (Wodehouse 1990, p.
 67, Ratcliffe 2011, p.
 268 and McCrum 2004, pp. 245-246).

-Ernest Pagano was a film veteran who apparently took care of everything technical, like the placement and slidings of cameras etc. I interpret the word "business" in the letter as "stage directions", including scenery and the movements of the actors.
+Ernest Pagano, also screenwriter, was a film veteran who apparently took care of everything technical, like the placement and sliding of cameras etc. I interpret the word "business" in the letter as "stage directions", including scenery and the movements of the actors.
 It seems that the plot and the dialogue was Wodehouse's main task.
-Wodehouse didn't mention any other of the co-writers than Pagano in any of his published letters.
+Wodehouse didn't mention any other of the co-writers than Pagano in any of his published letters although a third name (S. K. Lauren) is given in the film.

-In mid-August 1937 Wodehouse wrote in another letter to Leonora: "I finish my job on the 'Damsel in Distress' tomorrow, after ten weeks all but two days,"..."I only expected to get a couple of weeks polishing the existing script.
+In mid-August 1937 Wodehouse wrote in another letter to Leonora: "I finish my job on the 'Damsel in Distress' tomorrow, after ten weeks all but two days,"...
+"I only expected to get a couple of weeks polishing the existing script.
 But that script turned out so badly that they threw it away, and I and another man started doing a new picture from the bottom up, following the story of the book pretty closely.
-But much better is the fact that I have really come across with some good stuff,"..."It was a very pleasant job as I was working under a producer, Pandro Berman, who really has got intelligence, taste and everything.
-I think the picture is going to be good."..."I think I have made a big hit in my work on this picture."
+But much better is the fact that I have really come across with some good stuff,"...
+"It was a very pleasant job as I was working under a producer, Pandro Berman, who really has got intelligence, taste and everything.
+I think the picture is going to be good."...
+"I think I have made a big hit in my work on this picture."
 (Wodehouse 1990, p.
 69).

 Wodehouse clearly liked the script and regarded it to a considerable part as his work.
 It seems probable that a lot of dialogue in the film is Wodehouse's work.
-The most obvious exception is the dialogue with Burns and Allen.
-The story and the "sequences" (some linked scenes) which he mentions in the July letter seems more to be a product of cooperation than the dialogue.
+The most obvious exception is the dialogues with Burns and Allen.
+The story and the "sequences" (some linked scenes) which he mentions in the July letter seems more probably to be a product of cooperation than the dialogue.

-As a matter of fact it was just before he finished the work with the screenplay, he wrote that the script was "following the story of the book pretty closely"!
+As a matter of fact, it was just before he finished the work with the screenplay, he wrote that the script was "following the story of the book pretty closely"!
 But there are big differences between the film and the novel!
-Either Wodehouse didn't regard these differences as important, or some important changes were made after Wodehouse left the work with the screenplay.
+Either Wodehouse didn't regard these differences as important, or some important changes were made after Wodehouse left the work with the screenplay in mid-August.
 Burnip (2011) notes: "Wodehouse was one of several (credited and uncredited) writers who worked on the script, neither the first nor the last;" A most interesting question is what happened to the script during the five weeks between August 16th, when Wodehouse left the work, and September 25th when the script was finished.
-Maybe the film contains scenes that were changed or added during these weeks?
-He never mentioned in the letters any objections against the revisions of the story in the film.
+Maybe the film contains scenes that were considerably changed during these weeks, or added scenes without his participation?
+He never mentioned any objections against the revisions of the story in the film in his letters.